-First edition copyright © 1979 by Theosophical University Press (print version also available).
+First edition copyright © 1979 by Theosophical University Press (PDF eBook and print versions also available).
 Electronic version ISBN 978-1-55700-037-8.
 All rights reserved.
 This edition may be downloaded free of charge for personal use.
 Except for brief excerpts, no part of this publication may be reproduced or transmitted for commercial or other use in any form without the prior permission of Theosophical University Press.
-For ease of searching, words are not accented in this version.
+For ease of searching, words are not accented in this html version.

 "Born of the moon, children of the sun, offspring of the stars, and inheritors of the cosmic spaces . . . we and the Boundless are in essence not twain but one."
 Truly, we humans are wondrously fashioned of the elements of the universe, but we have lost touch with our ancestral heritage and know not where to turn.